x1tedbtw/x1tedbtw/README.md

-# Hi there 👋, my name is Vitalii
+# Hi there🐱‍👤 , my name is Vitalii
 ### I am a student majoring in "Software Development".

 ## Skills and Experience